derekl-beep/stackedit-notes/Fourier Analysis.md

 # Inner Products in Hilbert Space

 The inner product of functions are similar to the inner product of vectors.
-It tells us how similar / aligned two functions are.
+It tells us how similar / aligned two functions are in the function space.

 The inner product of two real functions, $f$ and $g$ is defined as